Robert von Hirsch: Nazi era

 In 1933, Hirsch left Nazi Germany and emigrated to Basel in Switzerland, where his company already had a branch.
 He managed to take art with him and even expanded it further in exile.
 To obtain the right to export his collection he gifted Lucas Cranach's masterpiece Judgment of Paris to Hermann Göring.
-His brother, Karl, was arrested during the Nazi antisemitic pogrom known as Kristallnacht in 1938, and Hirsch tried to pay a ransom of 500,000 Swiss francs to obtain his brother's freedom, but he brother died of his injuries.
+His brother, Karl, was arrested during the Nazi antisemitic pogrom known as Kristallnacht in 1938, and Hirsch tried to pay a ransom of 500,000 Swiss francs to obtain his brother's freedom, but he died of his injuries.
 He also helped the art historian Adolph Goldschmidt to flee to Basel in April 1939.

-Hirsch became a Swiss citizen in 1940 and married the sculptor Martha Dreyfus-Koch (1892-1965), a childhood acquaintance and daughter of the Frankfurt jeweler Louis Koch, in 1945.
+Hirsch became a Swiss citizen in 1940 and married the sculptor Martha Dreyfus-Koch (1892–1965), a childhood acquaintance and daughter of the Frankfurt jeweler Louis Koch, in 1945.
 The couple lived in a villa built in 1888 in the Louis XIII style in the middle of a large garden on Engelgasse, which also housed his collection of mainly medieval and Renaissance art in a Petersburg hanging.